What the Hell Happened to Cuba Gooding Jr.?

 In 1998, Gooding co-starred opposite Robin Williams in the New Age drama, What Dreams May Come.

-What Dreams May Come got mixed reviews and disappointed at the box office.
+What Dreams May Come got mixed reviews and bombed at the box office.

 In 1999, Gooding starred opposite Anthony Hopkins in Jon Turteltaub’s thriller, Instinct.

-Instinct was marketed like a follow-up to Silence of the Lambs with Hopkins playing an anthropologist who has been living with gorillas.
+Instinct was marketed as a thriller in the vein of Silence of the Lambs with Hopkins playing an anthropologist who has been living with gorillas.
 Gooding played the psychiatrist tasked with figuring out why Hopkins killed some rangers in Africa.

 Later that year, Gooding co-starred with Skeet Ulrich in the action/comedy Chill Factor.

-That same year, Gooding used some of his Oscar clout to produce and star in the film, A Murder of Crows with his friend and business partner Derek Broes.
+Gooding used some of his Oscar clout to produce and star in the thriller, A Murder of Crows opposite Tom Berenger.
 That film marked the start of Gooding’s direct-to-video career.

-Gooding bounced back in 2000 opposite Robert DeNiro in the military drama, Men of Honor.
+In 2000, Gooding returrned to the big screen opposite Robert DeNiro in the military drama, Men of Honor.

 In 2001, Gooding had a small role in another military-themed drama.
 This time, it was Michael Bay’s Pearl Harbor.